Click the links below to view information about activities for this park.

 Fishing: Fifty-two species of game and non-game fish swim in Lake Waccamaw.
 The WRC stocks the lake with largemouth bass, bluegill, shellcracker and redbreast sunfish.
 All regulations of the WRC are enforced.

-Lakeshore Trail: The longest trail in the park, Lake Trail begins at the visitor's center and follows the lakeshore to the Waccamaw River.
-The trail passes through a variety of ecosystems during its five-mile course.
-Marked by blue blazes, Lake Trail cuts through a pine forest, past one of the oldest stands of cypress trees in the area, under towering hickory trees, alongside grass beds in the lake that provide cover for a variety of fish species and beside sandy beaches perfect for picnicking or pausing to gaze across the lake.
+Lakeshore Trail: The longest trail in the park, Lakeshore Trail begins at the visitor's center and follows the lakeshore to the Waccamaw River.
+The trail passes through a variety of ecosystems during its four-mile course.
+Marked by blue blazes, Lakeshore Trail cuts through a pine forest, past one of the oldest stands of cypress trees in the area, under towering hickory trees, alongside grass beds in the lake that provide cover for a variety of fish species and beside sandy beaches perfect for picnicking or pausing to gaze across the lake.

-Loblolly Trail: Marked with red trail blazes, Loblolly Trail is a one-mile loop.
+Loblolly Trail: Marked with red trail blazes, Loblolly Trail is a 0.65 mile loop.
 Similar to the Pine Woods Trail in content, this loop begins and ends at the visitor's center.

 Boardwalks: A gravel path from the picnic area parking lot winds through the picnic ground and leads to a 700-foot boardwalk from which hikers can get a closer look at the various plants of the bay forest bordering the lake.
 The boardwalk ends at a 375-foot pier perfect for fishing.
 An additional accessible boardwalk that traverses the bay forest is located near the visitor's center and is complete with two sun shelters.

-Picnicking: Picnic tables and grills are conveniently placed beneath large oak trees draped with Spanish moss.
+Picnicking: Picnic tables and grills are conveniently placed beneath tall longleaf pines and turkey oaks draped with Spanish moss.
 Drinking water and restrooms are nearby.
 The picnic area and the restrooms, as well as some picnic tables, are accessible for persons with disabilities.